robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 ```

 # Test #
-In this section you will lock lnd wallet, and the unlock it with the cron file.
+In this section you will lock your lnd wallet, and then unlock it with the cron file.

 Note: It is not clear why but lnd responds with `{"error":"context canceled","code":1}` when the wallet is successfully unlocked.
 ```
 admin ~  ฿  sudo systemctl restart lnd admin ~  ฿  raspibolt